Playing guitar along to a drummer or a beat of some kind is probably one of the more important skills that many guitar players overlook.

 It’s also one of the skills that separate an experienced player from a less experienced player.

 If you’ve been playing guitar in your room for your entire life, and one day decide that you’re going to jam with others, you might find that you’ve developed all kinds of bad habits over the years that you have to either mitigate or unlearn entirely.
+Some of these will be harder to unlearn than others and some will have to be forgotten (my guide on how long it takes to forget how to play).

 If you can’t keep time as a player, you’ll struggle to play with others, and you might even find that you have trouble recording songs properly because you can’t play at the same tempo consistently as well as you thought.